 Best Word Names from Scripture

-Word names are al the rage in 2023.
+Word names are all the rage in 2023 (and really for a lot of the last decade!)
 You’ve heard of Travis Scott’s son “Aire” and you probably have several real-life friends who named their baby a quirky word names!
-(We know a Poppy and Cedar.)
-While these usually fall outside of our blog’s focus on ancient biblical names, we thought it was a fun addition and conversation piece!
+(We know a Honey and Cedar.)
+While these usually fall outside of our usual focus on ancient biblical names, we thought it was a fun addition and conversation piece!

 Word Names from Bible Verses